 Trust me when I say that when going through any cancer treatment, there are multiple doctor’s appointments, treatment plans, test results, medications, medication changes, surgery and treatment dates, questions, answers, notes upon notes that you take and it’s critical to keep track of this information.
-I know – I went through this 12 years ago.
+I know – I went through this almost 20 years ago.
 For the cancer patient, treatment brings emotional ups and downs along with fatigue and mental fogginess.
 It’s an added burden to try to remember and log this very important information in one place.
 And this information becomes a cancer survivor’s history, one that they refer to for years to come.
 That’s where the Ready for Recovery Cancer Treatment Planner comes in!

-Last year I had the pleasure of meeting Julie Grimm, who has become a good friend.
+A few years ago, I had the pleasure of meeting Julie Grimm, who has become a good friend.
 Julie, a cancer survivor herself, came up with the idea while literally undergoing her own treatment in the chemo infusion room.
 The Cancer Treatment Planner is for patients and caregiver support.
 It’s a place where one can keep detailed, organized information, and track every aspect of one’s treatment plan.

 It is my pleasure to introduce Julie Grimm to you!
 Here is her amazing story of recovery AND creation.
 Through Julie’s difficult journey, she created these beautiful products to help make others’ cancer journeys easier.
 She really thought of everything!
 I wish I could have purchased her planner when I was diagnosed!
 Thank you, Julie!

 Julie Grimm – Founder, Ready for Recovery